 K. Bonnema Leslie

-An original hand pulled serigraph is one of the highest quality art prints available.
-Most lithographs, commercial serigraphs and Iris prints rely on film and computer imaging to mechanically produce the finished product.
+An original hand-pulled serigraph is not a reproduction of a painting, but an original piece of art created in a small series of prints.
 The serigraphs available on this site were created entirely by hand, by the artist.
 Each color requires a separate screen and each screen is hand drawn.
 Paint is transferred through a fine mesh fabric onto paper.
 The areas that are not to be printed are blocked with an impermeable substance and the ink is forced through the remaining “open areas.”
-The printing is done with acrylic paint on museum quality 100% cotton rag paper.
-A printing can take from two weeks to over a month to complete, and when these small editions are finished the image can never be repeated.
+The printing is done with acrylic paint and a fluid printmaking medium that allows the paint to flow evenly through the screen onto the paper.
+All printing is done on museum-quality 100% cotton rag paper.
+With each individual print, there are 15-35 hand-applied colors.
+One edition can take from two weeks to a month to complete, and when finished, the image can never be repeated.